-Are you willing to share what God has given you in order to help others serve Him?
-You don’t have to have a lot of money.
-You can share your time or skills to help someone who has a need.
+Are you willing to share what God has given you to help others serve Him?
+Even if you don’t have a lot of money, you can share your time or skills to help someone who has a need.
 The Shunammite woman is a great example.
 She helped Elisha without expecting any reward—and God gave her a son!